zammad/zammad/README.md

 You're going to love Zammad!

-Install & Getting Started
+Installing & Getting Started
 -------------------------

-Have a look into the Zammad documetnation @ https://zammad.org/documentation
+Have a look into the Zammad documentation @ https://zammad.org/documentation